otrv4/OTRv4-over-XMPP/otrv4-xmpp.md

 It will also add a new type of instance tag policy:

-4. OTRL_INSTAG_MULTICASTING
+4. OTRL_INSTAG_SYNCHORNIZE

-The application implementing OTRv4 has to keep track of the devices a user has, if the policy is implemented.
+The application implementing OTRv4 has to keep track of the devices a user has, if this policy is implemented.
 A maximum of 8 devices are allowed.
 Every device will keep track of their own key material (long-term and ephemeral), client and prekey profile.
 It is not recommended to share key material between devices.

-The way it will work is:

-For online messaging without using the initialization with an identity message:
+The following procedure works for online conversations that are not started with an identity message directly.

-Bob who wants to communicate with Alice will start by sending her a query message or whitespace tag.
-Upon receipt, Bob will:
+Bob (using a mobile device), who wants to communicate with Alice, will start by sending her a query message or whitespace tag.
+Upon receipt, Alice will:

-* If the initiation message contains the tag for v3, and Bob receiving device only supports v3, the protocol will continue in v3.
+* If the initiation message contains the tag for v3, and Alice receiving device only supports v3, the protocol will continue in v3.
-* If the initiation message contains the tag for v4, and Bob receiving device supports v4:
+* If the initiation message contains the tag for v4, and Alice receiving device supports v4:
-  * Bob will request to the underlying protocol (or how the application have defined it), a list of the devices that Alice supports, and the list of devices that Bob supports.
-It should be checked that they all support version 4.
+  * Alice will request to the underlying protocol (XMPP), a list of the devices that Bob supports, and the list of devices that she supports.
+The list will only contain devices that support version 4.
   * Bob will request to see if Alice is online or offline in those devices.
   * Bob will request to see if Bob's other devices are online or offline.
   * Depending of the online or offline status, Bob will either begin an online